wrahool/wrahool.github.io/_pages/phd-acknowledgements.md

 To put it bluntly: this Ph.D. would not have happened without her.
 She was instrumental in my transition to the social sciences, and helped me in countless ways in making sense of this bewildering new discipline that I found myself thrust into.
 Sandra has been the most amazing mentor I could have hoped for, and I feel thankful to have had her support along what would otherwise have been a far more arduous journey.
 She introduced me to the fascinating world of networks and helped chart my path forward as a computational social scientist over the course of my Ph.D.
 As someone who is about to begin his own career in academia, I will strive to do for my future students, what she has done for me - always enabling me to aim higher and do better.

-Next, I would like to thank my committee, for being so incredibly helpful and encouraging over the past several years:
+Next, my committee has offered me incredible support I would like to thank my committee, for being so incredibly helpful and encouraging over the past several years:

 Prof. Yphtach Lelkes - for being this limitless repository of academic knowledge, and dispenser of citations-on-the-go.
-Knowing Yph has been like turning on a faucet of research advice - and relevant citations, and I regret not getting to know him earlier.
+Knowing Yph has been like turning on a faucet of research advice, and I regret not getting to know him earlier.
 Literature reviews are definitely easier when you have Yph on your side.

 Prof. Joe Turow - for being so illuminating in every conversation I have had with him - be it in his office, in his house when he had us all over for lunch, or while waiting for a flight at Prague airport.
 I have learnt so much from him, and I can only aspire to achieve the level of authority in my field that he has achieved in his.
 I would also like to thank him for offering a rare course on the history of media research during my time at Annenberg, a course that has been most helpful for me at a personal level.